harmti/aidebate/README.md

 - View a structured presentation of the debate with a summary
 - Comprehensive logging of all operations and API calls
 - Protection against double form submission
+- Basic authentication to secure the application
+- Custom favicon

 ## Requirements